liferay/liferay-docs/discover/deployment/articles/02-installing-liferay/10-configuring-search.markdown

 +$$$

-**Elasticsearch 6.1:** Before continuing, install the [Liferay Connector for Elasticsearch 6 application](https://web.liferay.com/marketplace) from Liferay Marketplace and stop the default Elasticsearch 2.x adapter, which connects to Elasticsearch 2.x.
+**Elasticsearch 6.1:** Before continuing, install the [Liferay Connector to Elasticsearch 6 application](https://web.liferay.com/marketplace) from Liferay Marketplace and stop the default Elasticsearch 2.x adapter, which connects to Elasticsearch 2.x.

 1. Navigate to *Control Panel* &rarr; *Apps* &rarr; *App Manager*.